CurtTilmes/raku-dbpg/README.md

 Cursors
 -------

-When a query it performed, all the results from that query are immediately returned from the server to the client.
-For exceptionally large queries, this can be problematic, both for the time of the query, and the memory for all the results.
+When a query is performed, all the results from that query are immediately returned from the server to the client.
+For exceptionally large queries, this can be problematic, both waiting the time for the whole query to execute, and the memory for all the results.
 [Cursors](https://www.postgresql.org/docs/10/static/plpgsql-cursors.html) provide a better way.

 ```
-for $pg.cursor('select * from foo where x = $1', 27) -> $row
+for $pg.cursor('select * from foo where x = $1', 27) -> @row
 {
-    say $row;
+    say @row;
 }
 ```